 The role of the Academy in revalidation is to bring together key stakeholders across the four nations and facilitate the work of the medical royal colleges and faculties in finding ways for individual doctors to demonstrate their continued competence in a balanced and proportionate way.

 By encouraging interested parties to share their experience and expertise in the development of revalidation tools, we aim to reduce duplication of effort and create a level playing field for all doctors.
-This is done through the Academy Professional Development Committee, chaired by Dr Susi Caesar.
+This is done through the Academy Professional Development Committee, chaired by Dr John Woodhouse.
 For more information about revalidation please contact Kate Tansley